 In this tutorial, we will continue exploring the fascinating world of Excel Conditional Formatting.
-If you do not feel very comfortable in this area, you may want to look through the previous article first to revive the basics - How to use conditional formatting in Excel 2010 and 2013.
+If you do not feel very comfortable in this area, you may want to look through the previous article first to revive the basics - How to use conditional formatting in Excel.

 Today are going to dwell on how to use Excel formulas to format individual cells and entire rows based on the values you specify or based on another cell's value.
 This is often considered advanced aerobatics of Excel conditional formatting and once mastered, it will help you push the formats in your spreadsheets far beyond their common uses.

 Excel's pre-defined conditional formatting rules are mainly purposed to format cells based on their own values or the values you specify.
 I am talking about Data Bars, Color Scales, Icon Sets and other rules available to you on the Conditional Formatting button click.

 If you want to apply conditional formatting based on another cell or format the entire row based on a single cell's value, then you will need to use Excel formulas.
 So, let's see how you can make a rule using a formula and after that I will provide a number of formula examples for different tasks.

 To set up a conditional formatting rule based on a formula in any version of Excel 2010 through Excel 365, carry out these steps: